kubernetes/website/content/en/docs/contribute/new-content/contributing-content.md

 {{% capture whatsnext %}}

-- Read [Reviewing](/docs/contribute/reviewing/reviewing) to learn more about the review process.
+- Read [Reviewing PRs](/docs/contribute/review/reviewing-prs/) to learn more about the review process.

 {{% /capture %}}